aiven/aiven-docs/docs/products/cassandra/howto/manage-cross-cluster-replication.md

 ## Set up the replication factor {#set-up-replication-factor}

-You can specify how many replicas of your data you\'d like to have on either of datacenters hosting your service.
+You can specify how many replicas of your data you'd like to have on either of datacenters hosting your service.
 For that purpose, you need a keyspace with the `NetworkTopologyStrategy` replication.
 To create a keyspace that supports CCR and defines the replication factor, you need